AnoukSmet/Dog-Health-Tracker/README.md

 ### **User Stories**

-* As a user, I would like to be able to register for the website so I can have my personal environment
+* As a user, I would like to be able to register for the website so I can have my personal environment.
+* As a user, I want to login after I created an account and see my previous inserted information.
 * As a user, I would like to have a personal profile for my dog.
 * As a user, I would like to track activity, food and weigth.
 * As a user, I want to be able to add a log on a daily basis.